jml-6/Product_Recommendation_Tableau/README.md

     Put [Cost Flow] on sizes
     Compute using [Padded]

-Each piece of data used an extract, and was published to Tableua Public [here](https://public.tableau.com/views/Linford_StratDash/Faraday_Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).
+Each piece of data used an extract, and was published to Tableau Public [here](https://public.tableau.com/views/Linford_StratDash/Faraday_Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).

 Note: this was a guided project authored by Stephen Sorenson.
 Many thanks for his amazing work.